What is a Community Project? What to Include for It to Truly Help

 Start Planning Your Community Event Today

-When you align your community projects with a shared purpose, inclusive participation, and trusted partners, you create more than a one-time event.
+en you align your community projects with a shared purpose, inclusive participation, and trusted partners, you create more than a one-time event.
 You create a legacy of care, hope, and connection.
+We encourage you to join local community projects and events to make a meaningful difference together.